python-hyper/hyper/docs/source/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 There are no specific requirements for using `hyper`, beyond the fact that it
-supports Python versions 2.7, 3.3 and onward.
+supports Python versions 2.7 and 3.3+ on CPython and PyPy.

 Making Your First Request
 -------------------------